-Nothing will happen, Berghof plc’s have a built-in polarity protection and the device simply remains off.
+Nothing will happen, all Berghof devices have a built-in polarity protection and the device simply remains off.
 The device will not be damaged.

 The next step is setup the IP adress of the pc or laptop to one in the same subnet as the plc and then enter web interface to change all settings as needed.
 After that it is time to open CODESYS, create or open a project and login into the plc.

-If the rare case should occur, that a plc is not responding after turning it on, and no form of communication is possible, there is still the possibility to read the system state from the LEDs.
-The LED signals are based on either the System or the CODESYS states.
-As long as the CODESYS runtime is not active the LEDs are controlled by the Firmware, as soon as the CODESYS runtime is activated the LEDs are controlled only by the runtime.
+In the rare case that a controller does not react after switching on and you cannot connect to it, there is still the possibility to read the system status from the LEDs.
+The LED signalling is based on the system and CODESYS states.
+As long as CODESYS is not active, the firmware controls the LEDs.
+As soon as CODESYS is active, the LEDs are exclusively operated by the CODESYS Runtime.

 |off||Linux bootup active|